 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-Clinical skills teaching takes place at the Chancellor's Building Clinical Skills Centre, at the Royal Infirmary of Edinburgh
+Clinical skills teaching takes place at the Chancellor's Building Clinical Skills Centre, at the Royal Infirmary of Edinburgh.

 You should expect to be placed across these two health boards during your programme.
-You will work with a trained mentor on placement.
+You will work with a suitably prepared supervisor and assessor on placement.

 How will I learn?

 You will also undertake learning in practice learning environments during clinical placements in each year.

 How will I be assessed?